“We are all fallen creatures and all very hard to live with.” — C.S. Lewis

 The word hypocrite comes from the Greek word hypocrites which means pretender or dissembler.
 It was originally used of Greek actors who uttered their lines behind masks.
 The word hypocrite was used to portray someone who was pretending to be someone else.
 A hypocrite is an actor, a person who pretends to be something he is not.
 Christ’s harshest words were reserved for hypocrites:

 Jesus was abrupt with hypocrites because the evil of hypocrisy.
-The scriptures repeatedly warn against hypocrisy (1 Tim 4:1-2).
-Warnings are issued for true Christians to avoid association with them (1 Cor 5:11).
-Jesus foretold the ultimate fate of hypocrites; they will be identified and separated from true Christians for judgment (Matt 7:21-23).
+The scriptures repeatedly warn against hypocrisy (1 Timothy 4:1-2).
+Warnings are issued for true Christians to avoid association with them (1 Corinthians 5:11).
+Jesus foretold the ultimate fate of hypocrites; they will be identified and separated from true Christians for judgment (Matthew 7:21-23).

 THERE ARE SOME HYPOCRITES IN THE CHURCH